Ruhanga/openmrs-module-initializer/README.md

 ### Releases notes

 #### Version 2.2.0
+* Bulk loading of metadata entities i18n display messages specified under `display:xy` headers.
+* (_For devs._) Introduced a pre-loading mechanism to `BaseFileLoader` that allows checksums-independent loading of transient information out of the config files before the actual metadata are loaded.
 * 'program' domain to support `Name` and `Description` headers.
 * CSV parsers to actually fill _new_ objects marked to be retired or voided before creating them as retired/voided entities.
 * Added a runtime property to define the loading startup mode for the activator OpenMRS config loading process.